 If you suffered actual injuries or emotional distress and there is someone else who caused the accident, then you might be able to sue them for causing you to be thrown from a boat.
 The process of filing a lawsuit for a boat accident is much like the process of filing a lawsuit for a car accident, with some major differences.

 Boating accidents are often filed under maritime law instead of normal state law.
 This means that these cases would be filed in federal court in many situations.
-An experienced Pensacola boat accident lawyer can help you determine what court to file your case in and double-check that you are following the right path to seeking compensation.
+An experienced Pensacola boat accident lawyer and Miami yacht accident lawyer can help you determine what court to file your case in and double-check that you are following the right path to seeking compensation.

 Boating accidents are based on their own laws about what is required of operators and boat owners.
 These laws could include local laws and state laws about boating, such as speed limits.
 They can also involve requirements about what a boat operator must do to keep their boat safe.
 Lastly, there are reasonable standards about what boat operators should and should not do.
 Breaching any of these rules or duties could be considered negligence that can enable you to sue a boat owner or captain for an accident in Florida.